apetkau/microbial-informatics-2014/ffp-phylogeny-tutorial/Answers.md

 | 10           | 2.7      | ![tree-10.jpg](tree-10.jpg) |
 | 15           | 5.7      | ![tree-15.jpg](tree-15.jpg) |
 | 20           | 131      | ![tree-20.jpg](tree-20.jpg) |

+Notice how the branch lengths are increasing and the genomes are beginning to visibly cluster as the kmer length increases.